 A.M: How would you describe the state of architecture in your country?

-X.V.W: In a way, architecture is kind of famous because of its liberal design attitude.
-As architects we have a lot of liberty to design the way we want, and this is important because we’re not responsible for anything.
+X.V.W: In a way, architecture in the Netherlands is famous because of its liberal design attitude.
+As architects we have a lot of liberty to design the way we want, but, and this is important, this in part possible because we’re not legally responsible for anything.